moneroguides/0x02-turning-your-node-into-a-service/script.md

 Next we will change the owner of the monerod directory to match the username.
 This will give the monerod user the correct privileges to alter the files inside.

-The command we'll be using to do with is `chown` aka "change owenership" and we'll be adding the R flag so that it does this recursively for all the subfolders.
-The finall command should look something like this:
+The command we'll be using to do with is `chown` aka "change owenership" along with the R flag so that it does this recursively for all the subfolders.
+The final command should look something like this:

 * `sudo chown -R monerod:monerod /opt/monerod`